 Sushil Kumar Sayal FRICS- CEO and Managing Director of Bharti Realty visited Noida campus to deliver a guest lecture during which he shared his life experiences and professional journey with our students.
 He spoke about how he started his career from being a simple civil engineer, to becoming the youngest Project Manager at the Ansal Group, and finally being the CEO and Managing Director of Bharti Realty.

 Deepak Bhavsar- Director, DhRa Development Management Solutions Pvt.
 Ltd visited our Noida campus to deliver a guest lecture during which he explained how the landscape of real estate industry is evolving in our country.
 He also explains how formal & specialized education has become a trend in this sector.
 Mr. Bhavsar had faith

-Professor Arif Ahmad addressed our students regarding the opportunity of being a part of the exchange program at University of Salford as part of our international exposure program.
+Professor Mohammed Arif addressed our students regarding the opportunity of being a part of the exchange program at University of Salford as part of our international exposure program.
 Prof. Arif feels that students with an engineering background in Civil or Mechanical can accomplish a lot of good things and acquire new heights in developing the built environment.

 Topics: Exchange program

 Dr. Mukul Asher who wears many hats is also the Director, Public Policy at the Global Village Foundation and has been a consultant to the World Bank, International Monetary Fund, World Health Organization, Asian Development Bank, Organization for Economic Cooperation and Development, and other prominent institutions.